The quadrants of knowledge are helpful tools in risk assessment. I use them occasionally to assess how thin the ice is on which I stand.

 In this quadrant, we are entirely lost.
 There is total hostility to life.
 We do not understand the world and are not aware of its characteristics.
 It is as if someone has thrown us into a black hole.

-Why are the quadrants helpful tools?
+Why are the quadrants of knowledge helpful tools?

 The quadrants are helpful.
 In particular, they provide information on how far we can go with predictions.

 It is a simple heuristic.
 People in quadrants two to four should not make predictions.
 If politicians and managers had used this simple heuristic, they would have made themselves less vulnerable in the battle against the pandemic.
 Understanding these uncertainties is particularly important for one’s investment decisions.
-For example, investors without special insights into a company would make less of a fool of themselves with bold predictions and share price forecasts.
+For example, investors without unique insights into a company would make less of a fool of themselves with bold predictions and share price forecasts.

 Investing and the quadrants of knowledge